 Non-executive Director remuneration is determined with consideration of the size and complexity of Spark and relative market activity.
-From time to time independent consultants are engaged for benchmarking purposes to ensure that the remuneration of Spark's non-executive Directors is appropriate and comparable to that of similar companies in New Zealand and, as relevant, Australia.
-Non-executive Directors are also expected to purchase and hold an amount of Spark shares within the first three years of their appointments.
+From time to time independent consultants are engaged for benchmarking purposes to ensure that the remuneration of Spark's non-executive directors is appropriate and comparable to that of similar companies in New Zealand and, as relevant, Australia.
+Non-executive directors are also expected to purchase and hold an amount of Spark shares within the first three years of their appointments.

-Jolie Hodson, as an executive Director, does not receive any Director fees.
+Jolie Hodson, as an Executive Director, does not receive any Director fees.

-Further details on non-executive Director remuneration can be found at pages 77, 129 & 130 of the 2022 Annual Report.
+Further details on Non-executive Director remuneration can be found in the Remuneration Report at pages 80 - 81 of the 2024 Annual Report.

-Further details on Directors' Spark shareholdings can be found at pages 132 & 136 of the 2022 Annual Report.
+Further details on directors' Spark shareholdings can be found at pages 80 and 160 of the 2024 Annual Report.